 If a free society cannot help the many who are poor, it cannot save the few who are rich.
 Another quote from JFK’s inaugural address.
 In fact, when we give to someone else, it increases our own happiness and the benefits can be seen in our brains.
 Giving to others releases endorphins and activates regions of the brain associated with pleasure, social connection, and trust.

-It is from numberless diverse acts of courage and belief that human history is shaped.
-Each time a man stands up for an ideal, or acts to improve the lot of others, or strikes out against injustice, he sends forward a tiny ripple of hope, and crossing each other from a million different centers of energy and daring, those ripples build a current that can sweep down the mightiest walls of oppression and resistance.
-I have written about the essential role that hope plays in mental health, Robert F. Kennedy’s “Ripple of Hope” Speech was delivered to the National Union of South African Students at University of Cape Town in 1966 on the Day of Reaffirmation of Academic and Human Freedom.
-Whether it is racial prejudice or mental illness hope underpins the process of positive change.
+It is from immesureable diverse acts of courage and belief that human history is shaped.
+Each time a person stands up for an ideal, or acts to improve the lot of others, or strikes out against injustice, they send forward a tiny ripple of hope, and crossing each other from a million different centers of energy and daring, those ripples build a current that can sweep down the mightiest walls of oppression and resistance.
+Robert F. Kennedy’s “Ripple of Hope” Speech was delivered to the National Union of South African Students at University of Cape Town in 1966 on the Day of Reaffirmation of Academic and Human Freedom.
+I have written about the essential role that hope plays in mental health, and I believe Robert F. Kennedy agreed: whether it is racial prejudice or mental illness hope underpins the process of positive change.

 You are the stars and the world is watching you.
 By your presence you send a message to every village, every city, every nation.
 These are the words of Eunice Kennedy Shriver, Founder of the Special Olympics, at the first International Special Olympics Games held in Chicago, Illinois in 1968.
 With different talents and needs, we can each contribute.